 For us, the younger generations have never met Uncle Ho, but we still find his image very familiar.
 We are not lucky enough to receive gifts or souvenirs from him like our fathers and grandfathers, but we can still feel his warm affection through the stories of those who were lucky enough to meet and work with him, and through the documents that still live on about him.

-Rubber sandals followed Uncle Ho on every journey (Photo: Archive)
+Rubber sandals followed Uncle Ho on every journey (Photo archive)

 While studying at a university in Hanoi, we students had the opportunity to visit the Ho Chi Minh Museum and see with our own eyes the very simple mementos of him.

 Among them, the one we stopped to look at the longest was the pair of worn rubber sandals that Uncle Ho often wore.
-The pair of rubber sandals were used by President Ho Chi Minh from 1960 to 1969.
+The rubber sandals were used by President Ho Chi Minh from 1960 to 1969.
 The soles were made of tires, the straps were made of car inner tubes, good quality rubber, odorless and very durable.
 However, the soles and straps of those sandals were worn out due to long use.
 They followed Uncle Ho on every journey.

 Many times, the comrades serving Uncle Ho asked him to change his sandals, even to hide his sandals, but all were unsuccessful, because according to Uncle Ho: "Buying another pair of sandals is not worth much, but when it is not necessary, it is not advisable.
 We must save because our country is still poor...".

-When Uncle Ho passed away, this pair of sandals was placed at the foot of his body in Ba Dinh, Hanoi, so that compatriots and comrades at home and abroad could come and pay their respects.
+When Uncle Ho passed away, this pair of sandals was placed at the foot of his body in Ba Dinh, Hanoi, so that comrades at home and abroad could come and pay their respects.
 After the funeral, this pair of sandals was brought to the CQ 41A agency (ie President Ho's Office).

 In early 1970, the sandals were displayed in the house where Uncle Ho stayed while he was sick and passed away.